-The graph line shows the percent of total viewers watching the video at various times.
+The graph line shows the percentage of total viewers watching the video at various times.
 It is typical for your engagement graph to receive a drop off at the beginning (as some people realize this video isn’t for them) and at the end (when the video is wrapping up and contact information appears), but the goal is to have the drop-off be minimal and gradual throughout the video.

-The gradual drop-off of the YouTube graph would be considered good, and a 74% retention is above the benchmark for a video of this length (which is one minute).
+The gradual drop-off of the YouTube graph would be considered good, and a 74% retention is above the bench mark for a video of this length (which is one minute).
 The steep drop-off on the Facebook graph is not optimal, although Facebook videos often receive short 3-second views as people scroll by on their news feed, resulting in a sharper retention drop-off.

 It is worth noting that the graph can also rise up, as people may skip ahead or re-watch certain parts of the video.
-Re-watching could mean you have amazing content in a certain section, or that your content isn’t clear and better explanation may be necessary.
+Re-watching could mean you have amazing content in a certain section, or that your content isn’t clear and a better explanation may be necessary.

 OK, now what?

 Three simple ways to improve engagement are finding what gets people excited to watch your content, tailoring your content to a specific social channel and keeping the length of your video content to a minimum.